Starttoaster/docker-smartctl/README.md

 # Easy setup instructions:

-Make a log file directory somewhere on your machine: `mkdir logs`
+Make a log file directory somewhere on your machine: `docker volume create logs`

 Run the container:

-`docker run -v /local/path/to/logs:/logs --privileged --name smart -d starttoaster/smartctl:latest`
+`docker run -v logs:/logs --privileged -d starttoaster/smartctl:latest`

 This container creates timestamped logfiles inside the mounted volume in the format of 'YYYYMMDD.log'